SolemmaLLC/ClimateStudioDocs/docs/siteAnalysis.rst

 This workflow supports direct shading studies, i.e. an evaluation of how a given scene geometry interacts with direct sunlight over the course of the year.
-This information may be used for multiple purposes such as to determine when in the year a given site or building is shaded by neighboring objects, how to size an overhang or where to place solar cells or collectors.

-The workflow relies on two input subpanels, location and the sun path.
+This information may be used for multiple purposes such as to determine when in the year a given site or building is shaded by neighboring objects, how to size an overhang or where to place photovoltaic cells or solar hot water collectors.
+The workflow relies on two input subpanels:

-- Go to the `Location Subpanel`_
+- `Location`_
-- Go to the `Sun Path Subpanel`_
+- `Sun Path`_

-.. _Location Subpanel: Location.html
+.. _Location: Location.html

-.. _Sun Path Subpanel: sunPath.html
+.. _Sun Path: sunPath.html